Skip to main content

 Conservation and Land Use Program Coordinator | Contact

-Laura leads the Conservation and Land Use Team at the Hudson River Estuary Program.
-She has 20 years of experience working to advance biodiversity conservation in the estuary watershed, including creating and implementing science-based outreach and technical assistance to help communities; developing local and regional partnerships; and supporting NYSDEC initiatives.
-Special interests include connectivity conservation, strategizing and collaborating to reach meaningful outcomes, and clear communication.
-Laura created and manages the volunteer Amphibian Migrations & Road Crossings Project.
+Laura Heady leads the Conservation and Land Use Team at the Hudson River Estuary Program.
+She has 20 years of experience working to advance biodiversity conservation in the Hudson estuary watershed by creating and implementing innovative programs in conservation planning and community engagement; developing new partnerships; and contributing to NYS policy and planning initiatives.
+Laura also has interests in science communication, habitat connectivity, and strategic planning and is the founding manager of the volunteer Amphibian Migrations & Road Crossings Project.
 She earned her Master's of Science degree in biology with an emphasis in ecology from Idaho State University.
+Read more about Laura here.

 Dr. D. Ponstingel headshot